Contributors

 Impact and Result

-- Create a unified change management process that reduces risk and is balanced in its approach toward deploying changes while also maintaining throughput of innovation and enhancements.
+- Create a unified change management process that reduces risk.
+The process should be balanced in its approach toward deploying changes while also maintaining throughput of innovation and enhancements.

 - Categorize changes based on an industry-standard risk model with objective measures of impact and likelihood.